tgnemecek/core-website/src/collections/pages/team.md

       populations, youth and adult.
 A native Argentinian, now resident of Cambridge, MA, Rafael is eager to bring TBA to all parts of Central and South America.
-    description: Manager of Development in South and Central America
+    description: Manager, Development in South and Central America
     title: Rafael Medina
   - name: John Mark
     role: Vice President